Friluftsliv (free-lufts-liv): Free air life

 *Wander safe, wander local.
 Check your region’s local health guidelines before heading out.

 If you’re worried about being stuck indoors this winter, the Scandinavians may have the solution with this hard to pronounce and consonant-filled word: friluftsliv.
 Loosely translated, friluftsliv means “free air life,” a concept that was coined by writer Henrik Ibsen in 1859.
 Even if we can’t pronounce it easily, this idea could be our salvation this year.

-As you wander this fall and winter, take the time to stop in the midst of a stand of towering trees and listening to the sounds of songbirds drifting beneath the rustle of the breeze.
+As you wander safely and locally this fall and winter, take the time to stop in the midst of a stand of towering trees and listening to the sounds of songbirds drifting beneath the rustle of the breeze.
 Take a deep breath release it slowly; turn your face to the sun and breathe the fresh air.
 You are friluftsliv-ing.